hluling/ph-dash/creating-interactive-dashboard-with-python.md

 ## Coding the Dashboards

 I will walk you through the major steps in coding for RQ1.
 Below, the code will be shown in blocks, and an explanation will be provided under each block.
-If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/hluling/ph-dash/blob/master/ph_dash_dev.ipynb).
+If you want to execute the code blocks as you follow along, I have provided [the Jupyter Notebook version of the code here](https://github.com/hluling/ph-dash/blob/master/ph-dash-notebook.ipynb).

 For RQ2, due to the restriction of the API, I will have two separate scripts: one for downloading data, and one for the dashboard.
-Also, because the coding logic is highly similar to RQ1, I will provide the complete code, but will not give a too-detailed explanation considering the space limit.
+You can clone [the repository of this lesson](https://github.com/hluling/ph-dash.git) to your machine and run the scripts.
+Also, because the coding logic is highly similar to RQ1, I will provide the complete code but will not give a detailed explanation considering the space limit.

 ### RQ1